-The Ormiston town centre is a newly created urban environment taking shape on a 4.5-hectare site beside Barry Curtis Park which will eventually include retail stores, restaurants, a gym, movie theatres, a library, an aquatic centre and a range of public open spaces.
+The Ormiston town centre is a newly created urban environment taking shape on a 4.5-hectare site beside Barry Curtis Park which will eventually include retail stores, restaurants, a gym and a movie theatre.

 Todd Property Group is working in partnership with Panuku to create the town centre as part of a broader agreement to develop 19ha of formerly council-owned land in the area into a new community.

 Construction is underway for the 40,000sqm town centre, which will include 100 shops and businesses, a three-level car park building and four major businesses including The Warehouse, a HOYTS complex, the existing PAK’nSAVE and an additional supermarket.

 New images by the designers NH Architecture of Melbourne and Jasmax of Auckland, have revealed a contemporary architectural design, setting it apart from traditional closed-in suburban malls, or big-box retail developments.

 Compact and pedestrian friendly, Todd Property Managing Director Evan Davies says the centre will have a strong focus on food and entertainment, featuring a dining lane, a quality food hall and a restaurant precinct, along with an eight-cinema entertainment complex.